 The boat is equipped with a portable 2 kg fire extinguisher of class 8A 68 B, which is the minimum requirement for extinguishers.
-The extinguisher is located in the storage compartment on the front of the co-driver's console (the battery compartment).
-The boat must always have an approved and inspected extinguisher during use.
+The extinguisher is located in the storage compartment of the driver's console the boat must always have an approved and inspected extinguisher during use.
 The fire extinguisher must be inspected annually by an authorised inspector to ensure its functioning.
 In the event that the fire extinguisher is replaced, the capacity of the new one must be at least equivalent to the old.